SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 ### The `src` directory
 The source code directory follows standard Gradle conventions and has two sub-directories:
-`main` — for the production code, and `tests`.
+  * `main` — the production code;
+  * `tests`.

 The production code consists of two parts allocated by sub-directories:
   * `proto` — contains the definition of data structures in Google Protobuf.
+    Definition of a domain model starts from the code in this directory.
-    The code from this directory is compiled into the `generated` directory described above.
+    Then the Protobuf code is compiled to the languages of the project, placing the output into the `generated` directory.
+This example uses only Java.

-  * `java` — contains the model behavior and other server and client code written in Java.
+  * `java` — this directory contains the model behavior and other server- and client-side code.
+    A real project would have these parts in separate modules or projects.
+We put it all together for the sake of simplicity.

 Now let's review the code in details, starting with how to add Spine to a Gradle project.